weigertlab/trackastra/README.md

   1. The [Gurobi Optimizer](https://www.gurobi.com/).
 This is a commercial solver, which requires a valid license.
 Academic licenses are provided for free, see [here](https://www.gurobi.com/academia/academic-program-and-licenses/) for how to obtain one.

   2. The [SCIP Optimizer](https://www.scipopt.org/), a free and open source solver.
 If `motile` does not find a valid Gurobi license, it will fall back to using SCIP.
+- On MacOS, installing packages into the conda environment before installing `ilpy` can cause problems.
 ## Usage

 > This package is still under active development, please expect breaking changes in the future.
 If you encounter any problems please file an [issue](https://github.com/weigertlab/trackastra/issues) on the GitHub repo.